mariusgarenaux/silik-kernel/help.md

         Examples :
         ---
-            In [1]: start python3 --label k1
+            In [1]: new python3 --label k1
             Out[1]:
             ╰─ k1.py

-            In [2]: start python3 -l k2
+            In [2]: new python3 -l k2
             Out[2]:
             ├─ k1.py
             ╰─ k2.py

-            In [3]: start bash
+            In [3]: new bash
             Out[3]:
             ├─ k1.py
             ├─ k2.py
             ╰─ lune.sh

-• restart : Restart a kernel.
+• restart :
+        Restart a kernel.

         Positional arguments :
         ---